beekai-oss/little-state-machine/README.md

 Function to initial the global store, call at app root where `StateMachineProvider` is.

 ##### 🔗 `useStateMachine(Action | Actions, Options?) =>`
+This hook function will return action/actions and state of the app.

 ```typescript
 // individual action